PandasThumb/pandasthumb.github.io/_posts/2025/2025-11-16-Darwinist-changes-his-mind.md

 ## PRATTs ##

-These are two PRATTs (Points Refuted A thousand Times).
+These are two PRATTs (Points Refuted A Thousand Times).
 They are truly "moldy oldies".
 The first seems to be the assertion that "survival of the fittest" is meaningless because fitness is defined as having survived.
 In reality, the moment we compare phenotypes or genotypes to see which have the higher fitness, fitness is meaningful